Big Brother Canada season 9: Production design

 On February 22, 2021, Global released an image of the living room wall.
 The theme for the season was confirmed to be post-apocalyptic.
 The full house design was revealed on March 1, with most of the house being similar to the season 8 superhero themed house, but with decorative fake vines and overgrowth covering large portions of the house.
 The bathroom, the HoH bedroom the outdoor spa area, and the Expedia-themed lounge room remained the same as last season.
 Of the few rooms to be completely redesigned was the main bedrooms, which were redecorated to correspond the theme of each team.
 The swamp themed Have-Not room was replaced by a ball-pit.
 Additionally, there was no nomination room, with the space normally taken by the nomination room being used as a OLG themed games room.

 Prizes

 The HouseGuests competed for a grand prize of a $110,000 cash prize (consisting of the base prize of $100,000 with an additional $10,000 provided by sponsor Sunlight), $10,000 worth of grills and grilling accessories from Weber, and a vacation for two from Expedia.
 The runner-up wins $20,000.
 A new prize for "Canada's Favourite Houseguest" was also introduced this season, where the Canadian public voted for the recipient of a $10,000 prize.

 HouseGuests

 The HouseGuests' images and profiles were released on Wednesday, February 24, 2021.
 Initially announced HouseGuest Ethan Quance was later removed when significant concerns were brought to the attention of production.
 He was replaced by Kyle Moore.

 Future appearances

-In 2022, Tychon Carter-Newman, with his father Cedrick competed on The Amazing Race Canada 8.
+In 2022, Tychon Carter-Newman, with his father Cedric competed on The Amazing Race Canada 8.

+In 2024, Victoria Woghiren returned to compete as a HouseGuest on Big Brother Canada 12.